How to share a calendar with a group

 Here is the pattern that works.

-A subscription is a URL the calendar app re-reads on a schedule.
+A subscription is a URL the calendar app re-reads on a schedule, built on the iCalendar standard (RFC 5545) that every major calendar app supports.
 A download is a copy that never updates.
 The first time you edit an event, the difference shows up.
 Subscribers see the new version automatically.
 People who downloaded a file are stuck with the old one.

 Calfeed publishes subscriptions by default.
 Skip any tool that hands you a single download.